Wilfred2u/portfolio/readme.md

 2. Pygame: Alien invastion

 # Alien invasion
 During the full-stack developer study, to better understand Python, I bought 'Python crash course, 3rd edition' from Eric Matthes.
 Beside the comprehensive theory, it also contains a few projects.
 One of them is to make a simple game: Alien invasion, based on the Pygame-module.
-This is the actual game (so far still work in progress).
+This is the actual game.
+I think the result is nice, but I would do some small changes to it.
+For example, starting the game by pressing a key, in stead of clicking the play-button or enhancing the background by putting some stars in it.